nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/dynamicgroup.md

 ## Dynamic Groups and the Python API (Django ORM)

 !!! tip
     By default, all models inheriting from Nautobot's `OrganizationalModel` or `PrimaryModel` classes are assumed to be a viable object type for Dynamic Groups to be defined for.
 Individual models that do not wish to be assignable to Dynamic Groups can declare the flag `is_dynamic_group_associable_model = False` on their model definition.
-Conversely, models that inherit directly from Nautobot's `BaseModel` default to *not* supporting Dynamic Groups, but can include the `nautobot.apps.models.DynamicGroupMixin` class as a part of their class definition in order to enable Dynamic Group support.
+Conversely, models that inherit directly from Nautobot's `BaseModel` default to *not* supporting Dynamic Groups, but can include the `nautobot.apps.models.DynamicGroupsModelMixin` class as a part of their class definition in order to enable Dynamic Group support.

 ### Working with a Dynamic Group's Members